My FED Farm

 Food for People, Food for Pollinators, Food for Thought

-The Urban Learning Garden (ULG) started as a seed of an idea: to create a beautiful, diverse garden in the heart of Downtown Victoria that celebrates food and sustainability in our city.
+The Urban Learning Garden (ULG) started as a seed of an idea: to create a beautiful, diverse, urban garden in the heart of that celebrates food and sustainability in our city.
 Located in Victoria's downtown core, the space aims to promote a balanced relationship between society and nature through educational events, and community engagement.

 Over the years the ULG has grown into its own as place for people in our city to connect with nature and one another.
-Now complete, the Urban Learning Garden contains a native plant garden under the glass ceilings of the Atrium, a pollinator garden, perennial herb garden, and annual vegetable garden for the public to engage with.
+The Urban Learning Garden contains a native plant garden under the glass ceilings of the Atrium, a pollinator garden, perennial herb garden, and annual vegetable garden for the public to engage with.

 the native plant garden